-Foundations pursuing public-benefit purposes are not required to pay income tax on grants and donations.

-- b) Investment income (asset administration) - $\hfill\square$ Interest from fixed rate bonds - □ The interest from fixed-rate bonds is considered as income from mere assets management as well and therefore falls under the general tax privilege for PBOs. - □ Equities - $\hfill\square$ Income from leasing of a property that belongs to the foundation c) Economic activities (related/unrelated)

-Besides dedicated activities, the mere asset management of PBOs is tax exempt as well.
-As long as the leasing of property qualifies as asset management under sec.
-14 Sentence 3 FC, the income of this activity is not subject to taxation.

-Foundations can carry out economic activity as long as it is not their main purpose.
-If the activity is necessary to pursue the public-benefit purpose and does not compete with for-profit organisations, it is not taxed (so-called "Zweckbetrieb").
-Unrelated commercial activity (so-called "wirtschaftlicher Geschäftsbetrieb") is normally taxed if the income amounts to more than €35,000.

-Economic activity which is related to the public-benefit purpose is tax exempt, if it is considered as a dedicated activity under § 65 AO.
-A dedicated activity shall be deemed to exist where:

-1. The overall design of the economic activity is directed towards achieving the tax-privileged purposes of the corporation as set out in the statutes

-2. Such purposes can be achieved only by way of such activities

-3. The economic activity does not enter into competition with non-privileged activities of the same or similar type to a greater extent than necessary for achieving the tax-privileged purposes

-Further regulations on specific dedicated activity especially regarding welfare, hospitals and sporting events can be found in sec.
-66 to 68 FC.
+Foundations pursuing public-benefit purposes are not required to pay income tax on grants and donations an d donations. b) Investment income (asset administration) Interest from fixed rate bonds The interest from fixed-rate bonds is considered as income from mere assets management as well and therefore falls under the general tax privilege for PBOs.
+Equities Income from leasing of a property that belongs to the foundation lor sides dedicated activities, the mere asset management of PBOs is tax exempt as well.
+As any as the leasing of property qualifies as asset management under Section 14 sentence 3 the Fiscal Code (AO), the income of this activity is not subject to taxation. c) Economic activities (related/unrelated) act pro (so undations can carry out economic activity as long as it is not their main purpose.
+If the tivity is necessary to pursue the public-benefit purpose and does not compete with forofit organisations, it is not taxed (so-called "Zweckbetrieb").
+Unrelated commercial activity o-called "wirtschaftlicher Geschäftsbetrieb") is normally taxed if the income amounts to pre than €45,000.
+CO onomic activity which is related to the public-benefit purpose is tax exempt, if it is nsidered as a dedicated activity under Section 65 of the Fiscal Code (AO).
+A dedicated tivity shall be deemed to exist where: he overall design of the economic activity is directed towards achieving the tax-privileged rposes of the corporation as set out in the statutes 2.
+9 Such purposes can be achieved only by way of such activities sar The economic activity does not enter into competition with non-privileged activities of the me or similar type to a greater extent than necessary for achieving the tax-privileged rposes rther regulations on specific dedicated activity, especially regarding welfare, hospitals and orting events, can be found in Sections 66 to 68 of the Fiscal Code (AO).
+Income from running a hospital/museum/opera Income from producing/selling books (e.g. art books sold by a cultural foundation)

-- □ Income from running a hospital/museum/opera - □ Income from producing/selling books (e.g. art books sold by a cultural foundation) - □ Income from running a bookshop inside a museum/opera run by the foundation - □ Income from running a café in the hospital/museum run by the foundation - □ Income from selling merchandise (activity not related to the pursuance of the public-benefit purpose) - □ Income from intellectual property (e.g. royalties and licence fees) - d) Income deriving from grant expenditure towards public-benefit purpose/programme activities (such as loans, guarantees, equities)?
+Income from running a bookshop inside a museum/opera run by the foundation Income from running a café in the hospital/museum run by the foundation Income from selling merchandise (activity not related to the pursuance of the public-benefit purpose) Income from intellectual property (e.g. royalties and licence fees)

+d) Income deriving from grant expenditure towards public-benefit purpose/programme activities (such as loans, guarantees, equities)?